jordanalexis6/passwordGen/README.md

 # PasswordGen

-In this homework I'm going to generate a random password using java script.
+In this homework I'm going to generate a random password using javascript.

-\*when click on generate password the user will first be asked how many charaters they want their password to be. (only 8-128 characters)
+\*when click on Create button a confirm box will come up.
+It will confirm that the user wants a new password

-\*next the user will be asked if they want uppercase letters in their password
+\*The next confirm box will ask the user if they want uppercase letters

-\*then the user will be asked if they want lowercase letters in their password
+\*The next confirm box will ask the user if they want to use lowercase letters

-\*then the user will be asked if they want numbers in their password
+\*The next confirm box will ask the user if they want to use numbers

-\*finally the user will be asked if they want special characters in their password
+\*The next confirm box will ask the user if they want to use special characters

-\*alert will pop up and confirm the user is ready

-\*the password will be generated in the box above the gnerate password button
+\*The next prompt will ask the user how many characters they want to use in their password.
+(8-128 characters)

+\*Depending on what options they picked and characters they will be randomly printed in the textbox

+\*There is also a cool copy button that will copy the characters inside the text box to make it easier for the user to copy the new password